 Rose Hips Uses and Benefits

-Rosa rugosa are wild plants traditionally used for their active compounds, which can provide support for a wide variety of diseases.
+Rose hips extract, also called Rosa rugosa, are traditionally consumed for their active compounds, which can provide support for a wide variety of diseases.
 Rose hips benefits are associated with their ascorbic acid, phenolic content, and healthy fatty acid content, including Vitamin E and Lycopene.

 In recent years, scientific interest in rose hips uses has increased due to its potential to support treatment for disorders related to oxidative stress, including skin disorders, hepatotoxicity, renal disturbances, diarrhea, arthritis, diabetes, hyperlipidaemia, obesity, and cancer.

 Rose Hips Have More Vitamin C Than Oranges

 Vitamin C is best known for its antioxidant properties.
 Vitamin C is able to scavenge damaging reactive oxygen species to protect the body’s cells and tissues from oxidative damage and dysfunction.
 Vitamin C also supports healthy immune function.